mongodb/docs/source/includes/database-profiler-levels.rst

        This is the default profiler level.

    * - ``1``
-     - The profiler collects data for operations that take longer than the value of ``slowms`` or that match a :ref:`filter
+     - The profiler collects data for operations that exceed the ``slowms`` threshold or match a specified :ref:`filter
        <set-profiling-level-options-filter>`.

        When a filter is set: